Nestor Makhno: Revolutionary activity

-When the 1905 revolution broke out, the sixteen-year-old Makhno quickly joined the revolutionary fervor.
-He initially distributed propaganda for the Social Democratic Labor Party, before affiliating with his home town's local anarcho-communist group: the Union of Poor Peasants.
-Despite the political climate of increased political repression against revolutionaries, the Union continued to meet weekly and inspired Makhno to devote himself to the revolution.
-Makhno was initially distrusted by other members of the group, due to his apparent penchant for drinking and getting into fights.
-But after six months in the Union of Poor Peasants, Makhno had thoroughly educated himself on the principles of libertarian communism and became a formal member.
+When the 1905 revolution broke out, the sixteen-year-old Makhno quickly joined the revolutionary movement.
+He distributed propaganda for the Social Democratic Labor Party before affiliating with his home town's local anarchist communist group, the Union of Poor Peasants.
+Despite increased political repression against revolutionaries, the Union continued to meet weekly and inspired Makhno to devote himself to the revolution.
+Makhno was initially distrusted by other members of the group due to his apparent penchant for drinking and getting into fights.
+After six months in the Union of Poor Peasants, Makhno had thoroughly educated himself on the principles of libertarian communism and became a formal member.

-Following a series of agrarian reforms, which disempowered the traditional peasant communes through the creation of a wealthier land-owning class and resulted in the growth of private estates, the Union of Poor Peasants initiated a campaign of "Black Terror" against the large landowners and the local Tsarist police.
+A series of agrarian reforms disempowered the traditional peasant communes by creating a wealthier land-owning class and growing private estates.
+In response, the Union of Poor Peasants initiated a campaign of "Black Terror" against the large landowners and the local Tsarist police.
 The group carried out a series of expropriations against local businessmen, using the money they stole to print propaganda that attacked the recent reforms.
-Suspected of being involved in these attacks, Makhno was arrested in September 1907 but was eventually released without charges due to a lack of evidence.
-As the rest of the group's members had been outlawed, Makhno founded another anarchist study group in a neighboring village, where two dozen members gathered on a weekly basis to discuss anarchist theory.
-But after the assassination of a police informant by the Union of Poor Peasants, the police launched a crackdown against the anarchist group and arrested many of its members, including Makhno himself in August 1909.
+Suspected of being involved in these attacks, with Nazarii Zuichenko naming him as a participant in an attack on a post office cart, Makhno was arrested in September 1907 but was eventually released without charges due to a lack of evidence.
+As the rest of the group's members had been declared outlaws by the Tsarist authorities, Makhno founded another anarchist study group in a neighboring village, where two dozen members gathered on a weekly basis to discuss anarchist theory.
+But after the assassination of a police informant by the Union of Poor Peasants, the police launched a crackdown against the group and arrested many of its members, including Makhno in August 1909.

 Imprisonment

-On 26 March 1910 a district court-martial convened in Katerynoslav sentenced Makhno to be hanged.
-Although he had refused to seek appeal, Makhno's sentence was commuted to a life sentence of hard labor, due to his young age.
-While in prison, Makhno contracted a near-fatal bout of typhoid fever, but he eventually recovered and returned to work in chains.
-He was then moved to the prison in Luhansk, where family briefly visited him, before being moved again to the prison in Katerynoslav.
-In August 1911, he was transferred one final time: to Butyrka prison in Moscow, where over 3,000 political prisoners were being held.
-Through the other prisoners he learned Russian history and political theory, taking a particular interest in Mutual Aid: A Factor of Evolution (1902) by Peter Kropotkin.
+On 26 March 1910, a Katerynoslav district court-martial sentenced Makhno to be hanged.
+Although he had refused to appeal, Makhno's sentence was commuted to a life sentence of hard labor, due to his young age.
+While in prison, Makhno contracted a near-fatal bout of typhoid fever but eventually recovered.
+He was moved several times: to the Luhansk prison, where family briefly visited him, to the Katerynoslav prison, and in August 1911, to Butyrka prison in Moscow, where over 3,000 political prisoners were being held.
+Through the other prisoners he learned Russian history and political theory, taking a particular interest in Mutual Aid: A Factor of Evolution (1902) by the Russian anarchist communist theorist Peter Kropotkin.
 Makhno's frequent boasting in prison earned him the nickname "Modest".
 He sometimes even antagonized the guards, which landed him in solitary confinement.
-Due to punishment-cell conditions, Makhno quickly fell sick again and was diagnosed with tuberculosis.
-The disease kept him returning to the prison hospital throughout his sentence.
+Due to prison conditions, Makhno quickly fell sick again and was diagnosed with tuberculosis.
+He spent many periods in the prison hospital throughout his sentence.